-This "What is POTS?" video has been viewed over 2 million times.
+This "What is POTS?" video has been viewed by over a million people.

 Please watch, learn and share.